MarcosLaine/IntegralCalculator/README.md

 Sinta-se à vontade para contribuir com melhorias, sugere alteracões ou relatar problemas encontrados ao utilizar o projeto!

-# README - Integral Calculator and Area Between Functions
+# Integral Calculator and Area Between Functions

 ## Description
 This project is an integral calculator that allows users to calculate both definite and indefinite integrals of mathematical functions.
 Additionally, the tool allows the calculation of the area between two functions in a user-specified interval.
 Using a graphical interface developed with Tkinter, users can input mathematical expressions and integration limits, and visualize the results and the graph of the functions and their areas.